Annual Alliance Report

 - The Consulate of Ecuador's ability to provide assistance/referrals to those workers in need has greatly increased with this alliance, for example:

-- Those construction workers attending OSHA 10 trainings are better prepared to identify unsafe work conditions, to know what are the workers’ rights, and to know where to report.
-As a side, but important, benefit for workers, some have reported a raise in wages subsequent to taking the classes.
+- Those construction workers attending OSHA 10 trainings and Fall Prevention trainings are better prepared to identify unsafe work conditions, to know what are the workers' rights, and to know where to report.

 - The Alliance plans to reestablish its collaborative efforts to renew the Alliance.